Influenza J11.1

 This section has been translated automatically.

-The active vaccination against Influenza contains a tri- or tetravalent inactivated vaccine (2 A strains plus 1-2 B strains.
-The vaccination must be repeated annually, as the vaccine is adapted to the recommendations of the WHO to ensure that the antigen composition corresponds to the current epidemic strains.
+The active vaccination against influenza contains a tri- or tetravalent inactivated vaccine (2 A strains plus 1-2 B strains.
+The vaccination must be repeated annually, as the vaccine is always adapted to the WHO recommendations so that the antigen composition corresponds to the current epidemic strains.
+The problem is the reduced effectiveness of the vaccine in older people (see frailty syndrome below) due to immunosenescence, which leads to a decrease in effectiveness to 50-60%, compared to 70-90% in people < 65 years.

-The mortality rate in people > 60 years can be demonstrably reduced by the vaccination.
-However, exact figures on this are very different in the literature.
+The mortality rate in people > 60 years of age can be demonstrably reduced by vaccination.
+However, exact figures vary widely in the literature.

-There are also indications that the vaccination reduces cardiovascular mortality (apoplexy, myocardial infarction).
+There is also evidence that vaccination reduces cardiovascular mortality (apoplexy, myocardial infarction).

-The nasal attenuated vaccine available for children or adolescents between the ages of 2 and 18 does not work reliably against A/H1N1 viruses.
+The nasal attenuated vaccine available for children and adolescents from 2 to 18 years of age is not effective against A/H1N1 viruses.

 Side effects